64kramsystem/personal_notes/topics/rust_tooling.md

 # Other Cargo flags
 #
---build-std         # build the stdlib
+--build-std                   # build the stdlib --manifest-path $cargo_file   # run in the context of the workspace including the given cargo file
 ```

 When a project is run via Cargo, the env variable `CARGO_MANIFEST_DIR` is passed to the binary.